 This is why if you underline or highlight your questions, the staff will copy down these questions and make sure that your children are able to answer them.

-Most children in developing countries cannot imagine why anyone would be interested in how tall they are or how much they weigh.
+Most children in from under-resourced communities cannot imagine why anyone would be interested in how tall they are or how much they weigh.
 Many cultures are much more private about that type of information and children might not think that the sponsor really wants to know such information.
 Also, it may be considered vain to be discussing personal things about themselves.

 Why isn’t there more depth in her letters?